-The room is 54 m in length, 36 m in width and 9 m in height with an inclined ceiling on one end.
+The room is 36 m in length, 18 m in width and 9 m in height.
 For the purpose of running the CFD simulation(s), room geometry has been simplified to enable quicker simulations and still generate sufficient and valid results.
 Sophisticated forms are changed to simple geometrical shapes and the room is left completely empty.
 In doing so, we can increase the level of details concerning the flow models, hence achieve a more thorough result without delaying the process through unnecessary complexity in the calculations.

 Figure 2.
-Simplifyed room geometry used for CFD simulations
+Simplified room geometry used for CFD simulations

-The air dispersion system consists of four runs of Ø500 mm ducts in various lengths.
-The ducts are positioned in a symmetrical pattern; two of the ducts are longer and have a different flow model in the second half of the duct to supply air to the building area with the inclined roof.
-The distance between parallel ducts is 9 m.
+The air dispersion system consists of two runs of Ø500 mm ducts 31,5 m in length.
+The ducts are positioned in a symmetrical pattern.
+The distance between parallel ducts is 9 m and the distance from the wall to the ducts is 4,5 m.
 The ducts are suspended 8 m above the floor level (distance is measured from the floor to the middle of the duct).

 Airflow is distributed through SonicFlowTM as calculated in project number 1535615 located at the 4 and 8 o'clock positions.
-The two longer ducts have OriFlowTM on the second half of the duct, after the 90° bends.
 Return air is located at the side walls and is not defined by FabricAir.

-The air dispersion solution is set to a static 120 Pa pressure, with a total airflow of 20.000 m/h.
+The air dispersion solution is set to a static 120 Pa pressure, with a total airflow of 10.000 m/h.
 The temperature of the supply air is 20° C which is 4° C lower than the room temperature of 24° C.

-Boundary conditions are not included, neither are heat sources, such as heat radiation from walls, floor and ceiling.
+External elements, such as boundary conditions are not included, neither are heat sources, such as heat radiation from walls, floor and ceiling.